Apartment Hunting from a Different City

 Once you have a neighborhood or two in mind, start checking out apartments.
 Here are some resources for finding apartments:

-• Craiglist – if you know the neighborhood(s) you want to live in, Craigslist is a great resource.
-It will let you narrow neighborhoods, prices and size of places so that you can quickly find what’s available that suits your needs.
+- Craigslist – Many landlords advertise on Craigslist.
+It will let you narrow your search by neighborhood, price and size, so that you can quickly find what’s available that suits your needs.
 And it’s free.

-• Hire a realtor – you can pay an actual person to search for you.
-This can be especially helpful if you are moving to an area that is competitive for good rents and locations, like the San Francisco bay area or New York.
-A realtor can be an advocate that gets your application to the top of the pile, so to speak.
+- Hire a realtor – You can pay a realtor to search for you.
+This can be especially helpful if you are moving to an area that is competitive for good rents and locations.
+A realtor can be an advocate that gets your application to the top of the pile.

 Make sure you check out numerous apartments so that you can get a general idea of pricing.
-You can also use Rentometer.com to help identify what a reasonable price for an area is.
+You can also use Rentometer.com to learn what reasonable rents are in an area.

 Check Out the Apartment Before You Commit

 If you find an apartment that you want, don’t sign the lease without checking it out.
-Usually you can simply sign the lease the day you move in, but the landlord might require you do commit earlier (such as if you aren’t moving in for another couple of weeks).
-Here are things to do before committing:
+If the landlord is requiring you to make a commitment earlier, such as by paying a deposit, see if you can have someone you trust check out the place for you.
+Here are some other things to do before committing:

-• Check out your landlord – there are a lot of rental scams out there, especially in big cities.
+- Check out your landlord – There are a lot of rental scams out there, especially in big cities.
 Before giving your landlord any money or personal information, get some references and conduct an Internet search on his or her name.
-Be very wary before committing to a person you’ve never met or spoken to and know little about.
-Get his or her name, number and email and make sure he or she has an existing office address.
-Talk to them over the phone or better yet over Skype.
+Also, talk to them over the phone or, better yet, over Skype.

-• Get pictures or video – ask the landlord for pictures of the place.
-Some more technologically advanced landlords advanced might be able to provide you with video of the place.
+- Get pictures or video – Ask the landlord for pictures of the place.
+Some landlords might be able to provide you with video of the place as well.

-• Google Street View – google street view is a great way to experience an area.
+- Google Street View – Google street view is a great way to experience an area without being there.
 You can type in the apartment’s address and see what it looks like from the street as well as the homes and businesses around it.

 If you don’t have a job yet, you might find it very difficult to locate a landlord willing to lease to you.
 Additionally, you might be reluctant to commit to a year’s lease without ever stepping foot in a place.
 Fortunately, you can sublease.